ExploringArtInt/e210/docs/gui.md

 ## prompt: Create gui.js, index.html, styles.css, and gui.test.jst for HTML UI Components using CSS and Flex.
 Create the a button with a text label that can be any length (wraps as needed using Flex).

-## prompt: See uploaded files and compare with above.
+## prompt: See uploaded project files and compare with the files you created.
 I am curious if you have any comments, questions, or concerns with my changes?

 ## prompt: button can have custom font
 ## prompt: button can have SVG icon